 Introducing APA Divisions: Division 21

-by Peter Hancock, Patricia DeLucia, and Joel Warm
+By Peter Hancock, Patricia DeLucia, and Joel S. Warm

 There are many divisions within the American Psychological Association (APA) and many associations for research and clinical psychology around the world, which begs the question: what is Division 21 of the APA and what might it be able to do for you?
 The central focus of Division 21 is on applied experimental and engineering psychology.
 The two themes are not synonymous, and so they deserve a little further explanation in and of themselves.